1961 North Indian Ocean cyclone season: Land Depression Eleven

 Another land depression briefly existed over western India from July 18 to July 19.

 Depression Twelve

 The twelfth depression of the season existed from August 27 to August 28.

 Deep Depression Thirteen

 Deep depression produced heavy rains over a large swath of northern India, with several areas reporting daily totals in excess of 300 mm.

 Cyclonic Storm Fourteen

-Heavy rains from the storm caused significant flooding in Vidarbha and Madhya Pradeshes.
+Heavy rains from the storm caused significant flooding in Vidarbha and Madhya Pradesh.

 Depression Fifteen

 The fifteenth depression of the season developed in the northern Bay of Bengal on September 22.
 It then struck West Bengal before dissipating on September 23.

 Deep Depression Sixteen

 A deep depression developed in the Bay of Bengal on September 27.
 The system then moved inland over West Bengal.
 It meandered inland until dissipating on October 2.

 Land Depression Seventeen

 Significant flooding resulted from the depression's heavy rains, with 57 fatalities occurring in Uttar Pradesh.